Suzuki Cultus: GM-badged

 Introduced for 1989, the Firefly was also available as a convertible and as a four-door sedan from 1990 until 1991.
 All hatchbacks were manufactured at CAMI, while convertibles and sedans were sourced from Japanese production.
-The Firefly was not marketed for the 1992 and 1993 model years when the 1993-only "Asüna" brand introduced the larger 1992 LeMans to replace the Passport Optima and the pre-facelift Firefly.
+Just like the Chevrolet Sprint, the Firefly was also available with a 1.0-liter turbo engine option.
+The Firefly was not marketed for the 1992 and 1993 model years when the 1993-only "Asüna" brand introduced the larger 1992 GT/SE to replace the Passport Optima and the pre-facelift Firefly.

 In 1994, the Firefly returned with a facelift following the demise of the Asüna brand, available as a hatchback and a sedan.
 It was short-lived, being replaced by the third generation for the next year.

+The Firefly was also marketed in the Middle East, but without the convertible option.

 Safety

 US second generation models received the following NHTSA's New Car Assessment Program ratings: